Formal Operational Stage - Piaget's 4th Stage (Examples)

 Erikson's Stages of Psychosocial Development

-At ages 11-12, a child is exiting the Industry vs. Inferiority stage and entering into the Identity vs. Role Confusion stage.
+At ages 11-12, a child exits the Industry vs. Inferiority stage and enters the Identity vs. Role Confusion stage.
 The child should be aware that they are responsible for their own decisions and how they affect others.
 They also start to see that they are different from other children.
-If they feel confident that they can advocate for themselves and live the way they want to live, they will exit these stages successfully.
+They will successfully exit these stages if they feel confident that they can advocate for themselves and live the way they want.
 Otherwise, they may develop insecurities.
 Erikson coined the term "identity crisis."
 This crisis could take place in the identity vs. role confusion stage!

 Freud's Stages of Psychosexual Development

 During the ages of 11-12, a child is in the latent stage of psychosexual development and may be entering the genital stage.
 The change in stages all depends on when the child goes through puberty.
-Freud's stages, clearly controversial, focused on a child's erogenous zones and their sexual interests.
+Freud's controversial stages focused on a child's erogenous zones and sexual interests.
 As the child discovers sexual interests in the latent stage, they must learn to channel their energy into intellectual activities.
-By letting the superego tame the id, the child can form healthy relationships.
-In the genital stage, the teenager and then adult learn to explore their maturing sexual interests.
+The child can form healthy relationships by letting the superego tame the id.
+In the genital stage, teenagers and adults learn to explore their maturing sexual interests.

 Which Theory is "Right?"

-All of these theories can play out at the same time, but remember that these are just theories.
-Some ideas, like Freud's Oedipal Complex that occur in earlier stages of development, have been discredited and largely rejected by today's psychologists.
-We continue to learn about Jean Piaget, Erik Erikson, and other psychologists to understand how psychology developed into the field we know it today.
+All these theories can play out simultaneously, but remember, these are just theories.
+Some ideas, like Freud's Oedipal Complex that occurred in earlier stages of development, have been discredited and largely rejected by today's psychologists.
+We continue to learn about Jean Piaget, Erik Erikson, and other psychologists to understand how psychology developed into the field we know today.

 Thanks for checking out these pages on the Theory of Cognitive Development!
-I hope these will give you a way to look at your own thinking and build a stronger foundation for solving problems and understanding the world around you - no matter how old you are!
+I hope these will allow you to look at your own thinking and build a stronger foundation for solving problems and understanding the world around you - no matter how old you are!

 About The Author